vipaoL/mobap-game/README.md

 # About
 J2ME game on emini physics engine
 - Endless gameplay and procedural generation (random combination of predefined and custom structures)
-- Custom structures: you can create create your custom structures using [this](https://github.com/vipaoL/mobap-game-editor-android) editor and load them into the game
+- Custom structures: you can create create your custom structures using [this](https://github.com/vipaoL/mobap-game-editor-android) editor and load them into the game.
+Folder for structures is named 'MGStructs' and can be in root, in graphics folder, in photos folder or in [root]/other
 - Custom levels (can be created through emini world designer.
 Some examples were pinned with first release.
 Game tries to find "Levels" folder with your levels in: [root] (e.g. c:/Levels), [root]/other and in your graphics and photos folders
 - Debug menu: Here i'm adding new unstable features before i can say that they are stable.
 But there are some things that may be interesting
 - Touch interface and screen rotation are supported